8pointers/angular-workshop-exercises/projects/ex03-built-in-directives/README.md

 ];
 ```

+Make sure that the items are sorted by price.
+Also, compute and display the total price.

 ## Exercise 2

 Implement a app-game-of-life component that displays a 10x10 Game of Life board with "Next" button.